Guaranteed Results from Jesus

 That’s why I need to keep in mind how the Great Teacher, the Expert Leader, would react.
 He reminds me that I am His representative of His compassion.
-I should be the one sending someone to help… offering to ease the load, the burden.
-And perhaps lending a hand… actually offering my own time and energy.
+I should be the one sending someone to help them… offering to ease the load, the burden.
+And perhaps lending a hand myself… offering my own time and energy.

 It’s tough, though, when those we are leading or teaching insist on following their own way, making the same mistakes, running up against a wall.
 Oh yes, that can also be me at times, insisting on my stubborn ways.
 And I’m thankful for those who keep showing me a better option, a more useful path.

-That’s also why God keeps sending me His message.
+That’s also why my Lord Jesus keeps sending me His message.
 He knows my headstrong ways, and He knows I need constant reminders of a better option, a safer avenue.
 After all He tells me, “I am the way and the truth and the life” (John 14:6).

 And He doesn’t want me to appear foolish in my witness to that good news, even when His message of grace is foolishness to the world.
 He suffered humiliation so I can stand strong and confident in the face of ridicule for my trust in His promise.

-No. He’s sorrowed by our attempts at perfection that will never be realized, results that He has taken care of for us.
+No. He’s sorrowed by our attempts at perfection that will never be realized, results we can never achieve and that He has already taken care of for us.
 Just like an overly confident student, we’re sure we have our life all figured out.
 And He’s sad to see us exhaust ourselves when He’s made it so easy… when He has the expertise we so desperately need.
 The helping hand of love He extends to us.
 The gift He wants us to stop pushing away, thinking we know better.